Ralph Yarl's mom: 'Buckets of tears,' but he's coping well

 It wasn't immediately clear if the U.S. Department of Justice was investigating.
 Messages left with a spokesman were not immediately returned.

-St. Louis defense attorney Nina McDonnell said Missouri’s hate crime statute is only used to enhance low-level felony or misdemeanor charges.
-Since first-degree assault is a class-A felony — the highest level, with a penalty of up to life in prison — filing a hate crime would have no impact on Lester’s penalty if convicted.
+Washington University School of Law Professor Peter Joy said the state hate crime law is used only to enhance low-level felony or misdemeanor charges, taking them no higher than a class-C felony level, with a penalty range of three to 10 years upon conviction.

+“What the prosecutor did was charge (Lester) with the highest degree of felony they could charge him with,” Joy said.

-McDonnell expects Lester’s lawyers to cite self-defense under Missouri’s “Stand Your Ground” law.
-She said the law allows for use of deadly force if a person is in fear for his or her life.
+Legal experts believe Lester's lawyers will claim self-defense under Missouri’s “Stand Your Ground” law.
+The law allows for use of deadly force if a person is in fear for his or her life.
+Missouri is among roughly 30 states with such statutes.

+Robert Spitzer, a professor emeritus of political science at the State University of New York, Cortland, whose research focuses on gun policy and politics, said the Missouri law provides “wide latitude for people to use lethal force.”

+St. Louis defense attorney Nina McDonnell agreed.
+She said prosecutors have a strong case but the Stand Your Ground law defense is a “huge hurdle” to overcome.

-“That’s going to be a huge hurdle to get around,” McDonnell said.
-“The defendant was in his house and has expressed that he was in fear.”
+“The defendant was in his house and has expressed that he was in fear," McDonnell said.

-By Tuesday morning, a GoFundMe page set up for Yarl's medical bills had raised $2.8 million from 75,000 donations.
+By Tuesday morning, a GoFundMe page set up for Yarl had raised $2.9 million from 77,000 donations.

-Yarl is a bass clarinetist who earned Missouri All-State Band honorable mention and who plays several instruments in the Metropolitan Youth Orchestra of Kansas City, Spoonmore wrote.
-A statement from the North Kansas City School District described Yarl as “an excellent student and talented musician.”

 Credit: AP